-Forest Therapy is a research based framework for supporting healing and wellness through immersion in nature.
-Forest Therapy is inspired by the Japanese practice of ‘Shinrin-Yoku’ – literally translated as ‘taking in the forest atmosphere’.
-Scientific studies have shown time spent in nature supports the immune and cardiovascular systems as well as increasing creativity and boosting ones sense of well being.
-In addition, Forest Therapy also helps us to remember we are a part of nature, not separate from it; that we are connected to all beings and the earth.
+Scientific studies have shown that time spent in nature supports the immune and cardiovascular systems as well as increasing creativity and boosting one’s sense of well being.
+The practice also helps us to remember we are a part of nature, and connected to all beings and the earth.
 Join Fran Mills for this unique experience on the Abbey Gardens property.
-The walk concludes with a tea ceremony in the forest.
-The Walk is at a special time this month, from 6:30 PM – 9:00 PM, to celebrate the full moon.
-The walk begins at the Food Hub building.
+The Walk is from 1:00 PM – 3:30 PM and begins at the Food Hub building.

 Fran Mills Bio: